 Jackson State's physical community consists of a 14-county service area in predominantly rural West Tennessee.
-Through the Regents Online Degree Program, locally-developed online courses, the Lexington-Henderson Co.
-Center, and the Savannah-Hardin Co.
-Center, the College also serves students from across the state of Tennessee as well as from many other states and some foreign countries.
+Through the Regents Online Degree Program, locally-developed online courses, and off campus centers in Humboldt, Lexington, and Savannah, the College also serves students from across the state of Tennessee as well as from many other states and some foreign countries.